-The FLPMA and PRIA direct the BLM to "...manage public lands according to the principles of multiple-use and sustained yield..." and to "...manage the public lands to prevent unnecessary degradation...so they become as productive as feasible."
-The introduction and spread of noxious weeds and undesirable plants within the AMU contributes to the loss of rangeland productivity, increased soil erosion, reduced species and structural diversity, loss of wildlife habitat, and in some instances may pose a threat to human health and welfare.
-The Carlson-Foley Act (Public Law [PL] 90-583), the Federal Noxious Weed Act (PL 93-629), and the Burns District's Integrated Management Program EA direct noxious weed inventory and control on public land in the AMU.
+The FLPMA and PRIA direct the BLM to "...manage public lands according to the principles of multiple-use and sustained yield..." and to "...manage the public lands to prevent unnecessary degradation ...so they become as productive as feasible."
+Introduction and spread of noxious weeds and undesirable plants within the CMPA contributes to loss of rangeland productivity, increased soil erosion, reduced species and structural diversity, loss of wildlife habitat, and in some instances may pose a threat to human health and welfare.
+The Carlson-Foley Act (Public Law [PL] 90-583), the Federal Noxious Weed Act (PL 93-629), and the Burns District Integrated Management Program EA direct noxious weed inventory and control on public lands in the CMPA.
 In the future, additional weed management direction will come from the new National Vegetation Management EIS, which is currently being developed.
-Protection of natural resource values depends on educating people about negative impacts of weeds, and actions, which agencies and individuals can take to prevent introduction, establishment, and spread of invasive species.
+Protection of natural resource values depends on educating people about negative effects of weeds, and actions which agencies and individuals can take to prevent introduction, establishment, and spread of invasive species.

-The Burns District Noxious Weed Management Program addresses the dynamic nature of noxious weeds such as the increasing number of species, changing conditions of infestations, and changing technologies.
-Currently, 18 noxious weed species are known to occur within the AMU, infesting 1,457 acres.
-Selection of appropriate control methods is based on such factors as growth characteristics of the target species, size and location of infestation, accessibility/feasibility of equipment, potential impacts to nontarget species, human use of the area, effectiveness of the treatment on target species, and cost.
+Burns District Noxious Weed Management Program addresses the dynamic nature of noxious weeds such as increasing number of species, changing conditions of infestations, and changing technologies.
+There are currently 17 noxious weed species known to occur within the CMPA, infesting 336 acres.
+Selection of appropriate control methods is based on such factors as growth characteristics of target species, size and location of infestation, accessibility/feasibility of equipment, potential impacts to nontarget species, human use of the area, effectiveness of treatment on target species, and cost.
 In addition, all BLM-authorized activities are evaluated for potential to spread or cause new infestations.
 If necessary, effects from proposed activities shall be mitigated so weed establishment is minimal.

 Depending on plant characteristics, control methods may be used individually or in combination and may be utilized over several years.
 Control treatments may include cultural, mechanical, chemical, or biological methods.
-Due to the length of seed viability, annual germination of seed from previous years, and characteristics of certain plants, treatment could occur annually for a period of ten or more years.
+Due to length of seed viability, annual germination of seed from previous years, and characteristics of certain plants, treatment could occur annually for a period of ten or more years.
 Since weed infestations vary annually due to new introductions, spread of existing infestations, and results of prior treatments, annual site-specific reviews of known locations will be conducted prior to initiating weed treatment activities.

-Herbicides that may be used are those approved in the Vegetation Treatment on BLM Lands in Thirteen Western States EIS (1991b), or any that are approved through an amendment or other agency approval process.
+Herbicides that may be used are those approved in "Vegetation Treatment on BLM Lands in Thirteen Western States EIS" (1991b), or any approved through an amendment or other agency approval process.
 Application will take place only in accordance with the manufacturer's label and by qualified/certified applicators.
 Methods of application include wiping or wicking, backpack spraying, spraying from a vehicle with a handgun or boom, aerial spraying, or other approved methods.

-Noxious weeds occurring in special management areas, including areas with T&E species/habitat, will be treated with methods to protect resource values and in accordance with provisions of the Burns District's Integrated Management Program EA directing weed management.
+Noxious weeds occurring in special management areas, including areas with T&E species/habitat, will be treated with methods to protect resource values and in accordance with provisions of Burns District Integrated Management Program EA directing weed management.